NethminaSeeman/NethminaSeeman/README.md

 Engineering Identity     →  Intelligent Systems Builder ∞
 ```

-This panel represents the direction I am intentionally engineering myself toward as a 3rd-year IT undergraduate preparing for real-world system-level development.
+This panel represents the direction I am intentionally engineering myself toward as an IT undergraduate preparing for real-world system-level development.

 ---